Egzekutor

-Egzekutor (Note: Translation from Polish: Executor) is a 1999 Polish-language drama thriller film directed by Filip Zylber, written by Mariusz Gawryś, and produced by Wiesław Łysakowski.
+Egzekutor (/pl/; lit.
+'The Executor') is a 1999 Polish-language drama thriller film directed by Filip Zylber, written by Mariusz Gawryś, and produced by Wiesław Łysakowski.
 It premiered on 22 October 1999.

 Plot

 Alex, a young student, falls in love with Maja, a fellow student, and girlfriend of rich Kowalik.
 Alex has a brother Wiktor, who is in jail for stealing Kowalik's money.
 As part of internship, Alex takes care of elderly Franciszek Kozar, who one day, offers him 16,000 United States dollars if he kills him.
 Alex is hesitant, however, he decides to do it.
 He decides to begin a business, offering euthanasia to people.